ANT FARM CARE READ BEFORE PURCHASE IMPORTANT ADVICE

 IMPORTANT: IF YOUR TEST TUBE HAS A HOLE DRILLED IN THE WATER END, DO NOT REMOVE THE BLUE TAC OFF THE HOLE AS THIS WILL CAUSE THE SEEPAGE OF WATER INTO THE NEST AREA FLOODING THE ANTS.
-(THIS HOLE IS FOR WATER REFILLING ONLY BY THE AUTHOR).
+WE DO DRAIN THE WATER OUT OF TEST TUBES PRIOR TO TRANSPORT, THIS PREVENTS FLOODING AND DROWNING OF THE COLONY. (the water in the tube can be refilled or a little added by removing the Blue Tac, putting water in and replacing the Blue Tac.

 You have purchased an amazing product designed for Australian Ants with different size tunnels to suit different sizes of Ants.

-As your colony grows you may need to purchase one of our larger models so that your colony does not become overcrowded. (most larger Acrylic models have expansion sleeves/gates that enable your Ant Farm to get bigger as your colony grows, as Ants like a more confined space to begin with and will only make rubbish piles if provided with too much space.)
+As your colony grows you may need to purchase one of our larger models so that your colony does not become overcrowded. (most larger Acrylic models have expansion sleeves/gates that enable your Ant Farm to get bigger as your colony grows (see TIP above), as Ants like a more confined space to begin with and will only make rubbish piles if provided with too much space.)

 When you first put you colony in the outworld, DO NOT empty the ants out of the test tube.
 Just sit the Test Tube in the Ant Farm near the nest entrance they will move when ready some difficult ones have taken a couple of weeks, patience is the key to succesfull ant keeping.
 TIP: if you have a small outworld that will not take the test tube horizontally, simply put it in on an angle with coconut oil applied to the open end first half of the test tube.
 This oil can also be used around the top of the outworld to prevent escapes and also trap unwanted scout invaders.